Time and date functions

 Notice that it's returning a negative number as the date is earlier than January 1, 1970.

-We can now put this together with the date function and find out which weekday this historic day took place.
+We can now put this together with the

 show example